MatsMoll/matsmoll.github.io/_posts/2023-03-01-understand-the-chaotic-landscape-of-mlops.md

 We start debugging our data and notice that we estimate the distance when the ride starts but update our database with the actual duration when the ride has ended.
 Therefore, we have trained on the actual distance, but we predict an estimate.
 Thus, our model performance is worse in production.

 Overwriting an estimate with the actual value may seem like a poor choice.
 Still, overwriting old data - known as slowly changing dimension 1 is common practice because it simplifies the queries in an application database.
-However, this makes it easier to make mistakes if we mutate data, as we may train a model on data from the future.
+However, this makes making mistakes in ML products easier if we mutate data, as we may train a model on data from the future.

 #### Data warehouse
 One solution and a common component in business analytics is a data warehouse.
 A data warehouse is a single truth source for all analytical workloads.
-Making it optimal to compute aggregates on millions of records.
+Making it optimal to compute aggregates on millions of records, and ML products can leverage this component.

-Furthermore, since some data warehouses store a historical record of our data - using slowly changing dimension 2, will it be possible to travel back in time.
+Furthermore, since some data warehouses store a historical record of our data - potentially using slowly changing dimension 2, will it be possible to travel back in time.
 Therefore, it is possible to ask the question - what is $$X_{t}$$ when $$t =$$ the prediction time?

 As an ML practitioners, this means we can create higher-quality datasets.
 Let's use the ride-sharing example again.
-We may store our estimated distance value and the overwritten actual distance.
-But by correctly crafting our queries, may we train on the estimated value.
-Which is the same environment as we predict in.
+We may store our estimated distance value and the overwritten actual distance in a data warehouse but with a different timestamp.
+By correctly crafting our queries, we can select the values available at prediction time, training on the estimated value, which is the same data we predict on.
 Therefore, the new training set increases the performance of our model in production, leading to a more significant value gain for our end-users.

 However, crafting such queries can be complex, and it is easy to make mistakes.
 Therefore, an ML researcher would like to think about something other than this - so what can we do about this?

 #### Feature store
 Here is where our feature store starts providing value.

-A feature store is a highly specialized database for machine learning applications.
+A feature store acts as a highly specialized database for machine learning applications.
 One such use case will be how to generate data sets that would be valid at the time of prediction.
 Therefore, fulfilling the same needs as described as a data warehouse.
 However, the feature store abstracts away the complex queries and logic needed to provide such data.
 Also known as a *Point-in-time correct join*.